The 4Ds Behind Managing Email And Taking Back Your Inbox

 It’s time we put email back in its place as our servant, not our master.
 Here’s how:

 Open your email window and look at the bottom of the screen.
 How many emails fit on the screen at one time?
-Depending on your screen size settings, it’s probably 15-20.
+Depending on your screen size settings, it’s probably 20 – 30.
 That’s your new limit.
-You can never let your unread emails go beyond that line.
+You don’t want your your emails to go below the screen if you can help it.
 You should not have to scroll to see your unread emails because once they’ve piled up that deep, you’re in risky territory.
 You could lose important emails, forget what the flags mean, end up re-reading instead of acting.
 In other words, the longer your email list gets, the more likely you are to waste time managing it.
 From now on, you’ll never let it get beyond what you can see with a single glance at your screen.
+This is your “Email Radar.”

 How do you do that?